MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/classpnp/nf-classpnp-exallocatepool.md

 ---
 UID: NF:classpnp.ExAllocatePool
 title: ExAllocatePool macro (classpnp.h)
-description: The ExAllocatePool routine is obsolete, and is exported only for existing binaries.
-Use ExAllocatePoolWithTag instead.ExAllocatePool allocates pool memory of the specified type and returns a pointer to the allocated block.
+description: The ExAllocatePool routine (classpnp.h) is obsolete, and is exported only for existing binaries.
+Use ExAllocatePoolWithTag instead.
+ExAllocatePool allocates pool memory of the specified type and returns a pointer to the allocated block.
 old-location: kernel\exallocatepool.htm
 tech.root: kernel
 ms.date: 02/24/2018